 Another variable to throw into this newfound, homeschooling equation?
 Most of the parents of these now at-home students are pulling double duty: they are still employed and working from home while also having to serve as an educator/caretaker of their children.
+Homeschooling for working parents can feel like working two (or more) jobs.
 What can be done when this doubled workload exists?

-There are many unique circumstances out there for districts, schools, teachers, and parents.
+There are many unique circumstances for districts, schools, teachers, and homeschooling parents.
 Some districts have the resources to provide a completely virtual experience for all of their students.
 Others are only able to provide certain online resources and physical materials to help tide families over until things normalize.
+People have had to adapt, and many are wondering where they can find homeschooling resources for parents.
 Whatever the case may be in terms of resources provided to households, there are a few tried-and-true, foundational elements of a proper learning environment that anyone can build in the confines of their home.
+Many districts are compiling homeschooling resources for parents.

 Build a Strong Routine